Kaouthia/Snapmaker-2/README.md

 This is my archive of files for the Snapmaker 2.0 A350.
 At the moment, that primarily means my Cura 3D printing profiles.
 In the future, I may add profiles for other slicers, and possibly CNC and laser-related files, as well as potential upgrades you might want to print to improve the features of your Snapmaker 2.0.

-All official releases will go into this repository, so be sure to keep checking back for updates - and I will be updating the Cura files as I keep printing, testing and tweaking.
+All my final releases will go into this repository, so be sure to keep checking back for updates - and I will be updating the Cura files as I keep printing, testing and tweaking.

 ## Cura Profiles